bendanye/shortcut-kata/ide/README.md

 1. Go to test_p1, edit the test method and change it to return "KATA" by selecting "kata" and uppercase it.
 2. Run test to make sure is failed
-3. Go to p1 and make the change in p1_m2 to return "KATA"
+3. Go to method p1_m2 in p1 via "Navigate to Implementation" and change return "KATA"
 4. Run test and the test should be passing

 Run all tests and make sure all are passing then close test_p1 and p1.